snowcoal/SnowcoalsTools/README.md

 After the base of the city is generated, the houses can then be added and the city pasted in.
 A houseset must be loaded before this can take place.
 To paste the final city, run ```/citygen gencity``` which will paste it at the height of the player

+# WaterErode Command

+This command does a water erosion simulation on the terrian and erodes it.
+This is simply done with the ```//watererode``` or ```//werode``` command on a selected area.
+This will add channels into the terrain.
+A smoothing operation is done as well to clean up noise.

 # SmoothStairSlab Command

-I added a command that smooths common terrain blocks into stairs and slabs.
+This command smooths terrain into stairs and slabs.
 The idea is similar to the FAWE //smoothsnow command, however the implementation is completely different.
 To run, do ```//smoothstairslab``` or ```//smss``` after making a selection.
 It works upside down and right side up, in caves, regardless of how many overhangs there might be.
 Basically theres zero restrictions for where it will work and where it wont (However note that it will likely fail if you attempt to smooth a 1-block thick surface).
 Also, it works best when the terrain is already somewhat smooth, as no actual mathematical "smoothing"